brunokoga/Montevideo/monsters_dir/universalMonsterRules.md

 When a creature detects a scent, the exact location of the source is not revealed—only its presence somewhere within range.
 The creature can take a move action to note the direction of the scent.
 When the creature is within 5 feet of the source, it pinpoints the source's location.

 A creature with the scent ability can follow tracks by smell, making a Wisdom (or [Survival](../skill_dir/survival#_survival)) check to find or follow a track.
-The typical DC for a fresh trail is 10 (no matter what kind of surface holds the scent.
+The typical DC for a fresh trail is 10 (no matter what kind of surface holds the scent).
 This DC increases or decreases depending on how strong the quarry's odor is, the number of creatures, and the age of the trail.
 For each hour that the trail is cold, the DC increases by 2.
 The ability otherwise follows the rules for the [Survival](../skill_dir/survival#_survival) skill.
 Creatures tracking by scent ignore the effects of surface conditions and poor visibility.

 _Format_: scent; _Location_: Senses.

-**See in Darkness (Su** The creature can see perfectly in darkness of any kind, including that created by _ [deeper darkness](../spell_dir/deeperDarkness#_deeper-darkness)_.
+**See in Darkness (Su)** The creature can see perfectly in darkness of any kind, including that created by _ [deeper darkness](../spell_dir/deeperDarkness#_deeper-darkness)_.

 _Format_: see in darkness; _Location_: Senses.

-**Sound Mimicry (Ex** The creature perfectly imitates certain sounds or even specific voices.
-The creature makes a [Bluff](../skill_dir/bluff#_bluff check opposed by the listener's [Sense Motive](../skill_dir/senseMotive#_sense-motive check to recognize the mimicry, although if the listener isn't familiar with the person or type of creatures mimicked, it takes a –8 penalty on its [Sense Motive](../skill_dir/senseMotive#_sense-motive check.
+**Sound Mimicry (Ex)** The creature perfectly imitates certain sounds or even specific voices.
+The creature makes a [Bluff](../skill_dir/bluff#_bluff) check opposed by the listener's [Sense Motive](../skill_dir/senseMotive#_sense-motive) check to recognize the mimicry, although if the listener isn't familiar with the person or type of creatures mimicked, it takes a –8 penalty on its [Sense Motive](../skill_dir/senseMotive#_sense-motive) check.
 The creature has a +8 racial bonus on its [Bluff](../skill_dir/bluff#_bluff) check to mimic sounds (including accents and speech patterns, if a voice mimic) it has listened to for at least 10 minutes.
 The creature cannot duplicate the effects of magical abilities (such as bardic performance or a harpy's captivating song), though it may be able to mimic the sound of those abilities.
 This ability does not allow the creature to speak or understand languages it doesn't know.

 _Format_: sound mimicry (voices); _Location_: Special Qualities.

-**Spell-Like Abilities (Sp)** Spell-like abilities are magical and work just like spells (though they are not spells and so have no verbal, somatic, focus, or material components.
+**Spell-Like Abilities (Sp)** Spell-like abilities are magical and work just like spells (though they are not spells and so have no verbal, somatic, focus, or material components).
 They go away in an _ [antimagic field](../spell_dir/antimagicField#_antimagic-field) _and are subject to spell resistance if the spell the ability is based on would be subject to spell resistance.

 A spell-like ability usually has a limit on how often it can be used.
 A constant spell-like ability or one that can be used at will has no use limit; unless otherwise stated, a creature can only use a constant spell-like ability on itself.
 Reactivating a constant spell-like ability is a swift action.
 Using all other spell-like abilities is a standard action unless noted otherwise, and doing so provokes attacks of opportunity.
 It is possible to make a concentration check to use a spell-like ability defensively and avoid provoking an attack of opportunity, just as when casting a spell.
 A spell-like ability can be disrupted just as a spell can be.
 Spell-like abilities cannot be used to counterspell, nor can they be counterspelled.

 For creatures with spell-like abilities, a designated caster level defines how difficult it is to dispel their spell-like effects and to define any level-dependent variables (such as range and duration) the abilities might have.
 The creature's caster level never affects which spell-like abilities the creature has; sometimes the given caster level is lower than the level a spellcasting character would need to cast the spell of the same name.
 If no caster level is specified, the caster level is equal to the creature's Hit Dice.
-The saving throw (if any against a spell-like ability is 10 + the level of the spell the ability resembles or duplicates + the creature's Charisma modifier.
+The saving throw (if any) against a spell-like ability is 10 + the level of the spell the ability resembles or duplicates + the creature's Charisma modifier.

 Some spell-like abilities duplicate spells that work differently when cast by characters of different classes_. _A monster's spell-like abilities are presumed to be the sorcerer/wizard versions.
-If the spell in question is not a sorcerer/wizard spell, then default to cleric, druid, bard, paladin, and ranger, in that order.
+If the spell in question is not a sorcere_dir/wizard spell, then default to cleric, druid, bard, paladin, and ranger, in that order.

 _Format_: At will—_ [burning hands](../spell_dir/burningHands#_burning-hands) _(DC 13); _Location_: Spell-Like Abilities.